 - Mid Level Bank:

 The mid-level bank system is composed of three teams each consisting of three Probation Officers and two probation aides.
 Each team supervises approximately 1,700 felony offenders, through a series of compliance appointments that enforces the courts orders.
-During these compliance appointments, court ordered conditions are explained to the probationers and referrals are made to outside community services to assist the probationer, when applicable.
+During these compliance appointments, court ordered conditions are explained to the client and referrals are made to outside community services to assist the probationer, when applicable.
 When a defendant fails to comply with the court orders, fails to report, or is arrested on new charges, they are referred back to court for violation proceedings and possible additional consequences, such as additional custody time.
-Once the probationer is in compliance with their court ordered condition of probation, the case may be transferred to a lower level of supervision, known as the Administrative Bank.
+Once the client is in compliance with their court ordered condition of probation, the case may be transferred to a lower level of supervision, known as the Administrative Bank.

 - Administrative Bank: